 And the dry stone no sound of water.

-Though the title phrase of Eliot’s poem is usually taken as a metaphor, the insistent depictions of desert and drought may also be taken as literal references to the way human beings have laid waste the Earth in the modern era.
-The distance from Chaucer, and for that matter from Wordsworth and Keats, could not be more obvious.
+Though the title phrase of Eliot’s poem is usually taken as a metaphor for an arid civilisation, the insistent depictions of desert and drought may also be taken as literal references to the way human beings have laid waste the Earth in the modern era.
+The distance from Chaucer could not be more obvious.

 Various poets who came after Eliot tried to restore the broken bond with nature, seeking at the same time to raise environmental awareness.
 Ted Hughes (1930-98) is perhaps the most challenging: he rejects the Christian universe, with its idea of a creator God who transcends his own creation; he returns to pre-Christian nature religion, but not in a self-conscious or sentimental manner.
 He does not idealise nature: his ‘Hawk Roosting’ proudly admits that ‘I kill where I please because it is all mine,’ and ‘My manners are tearing off heads.’
 He celebrates the energy and, indeed, the violence of other species, refusing to see our species as somehow separate and superior.
 At the same time, he does not subscribe to a crudely Darwinian worldview.
 His recurrent theme is the need to abandon anthropocentrism, the idea that humanity is at the axis of all creation, and to admit our own animal nature in all its complexity.